 But.. you can also feel that you still desire a relationship with her.
 You may want her to know your own children, but not to influence them negatively.
 You have to figure out how to be in the relationship as an adult, not as a child with no power over how the relationship is shaped.

-How do you figure out how to be in her presence – have a relationship with her – while not allowing yourself to be sucked into the vortex of her emotions?
+So how do you figure out how to be in her presence and continue to have a relationship with her without being sucked into the vortex of her emotions?

 1) Read books that provide strategies.

-For borderline personality, “Understanding The Borderline Mother” is a wonderful resource, as is, “Stop Walking On Eggshells” and “Lost In The Mirror.”
-“Disarming The Narcissist” and “Trapped In The Mirror,” great books for understanding narcissism.
+For borderline personality, “Understanding The Borderline Mother,” is a wonderful resource, as is, “Stop Walking On Eggshells” For understanding narcissism “Lost In The Mirror.”
+“Disarming The Narcissist” and “Trapped In The Mirror,” are great books.

-She may be living a miserable life.
-But not know or have the insight to change her belief system.
-Or understand the impact of her behavior on you and others.
+She may be living a miserable life, but not know or have the insight to change her belief system.
+She’s even less likely to understand the impact of her behavior on you and others.

-5) Look at what you learned from her.
-Both positive and negative.
+5) Look at what you learned from her, both the positive and the negative.

-You can’t go through something like that without anger.
-And those feelings are likely getting worked out in your other relationships.
-Especially in your primary partnership.
+You can’t go through something like this without anger.
+And those feelings are likely getting worked out in your other relationships, especially in your primary partnership.
 Perhaps in a healthy way.
 Perhaps not.